patrickap/docker-restic/README.md

-# docker-restic
+# Docker-Restic

-Docker-Restic is a small wrapper that simplifies the use of restic especially for container backups.
-It parses a configuration file and makes the specified commands available via the CLI.
+Docker-Restic is a lightweight wrapper designed to streamline the use of Restic, particularly for container backups.
+By parsing a configuration file, Docker-Restic exposes specified commands through the command-line interface (CLI).

-## Features
+## Key Features

-- **Simple CLI**: Provides a robust command-line interface.
+- **User-Friendly CLI**: Offers a robust and intuitive command-line interface.
-- **Restic Commands**: Supports all available restic commands, arguments, and options.
+- **Restic Integration**: Supports all available Restic commands, arguments, options and more.
-- **Multiple Repositories** Supports multiple repositories and backup locations.
+- **Multiple Repositories**: Enables seamless management of multiple repositories and backup locations.
-- **Config File**: Utilizes a central configuration file for all custom commands.
+- **Centralized Configuration**: Utilizes a central configuration file for all custom commands.
-- **Custom Hooks**: Allows defining hooks to run custom workflows.
+- **Custom Hooks**: Permits the definition of hooks to execute tailored workflows, for increased flexibility.
-- **Custom Commands**: Allows defining custum commands for max flexibility.
+- **Custom Commands**: Facilitates the creation of custom commands for maximum adaptability to specific use cases.
-- **Automation**: Supports scheduling of commands out of the box.
+- **Automation Capabilities**: Supports the scheduling of commands, facilitating automated backups and operations.
-- **Non-root Container**: Runs as a non-root container by default.
+- **Non-root Container**: Operates as a non-root container by default, adhering to best security practices.
-- **Capabilities**: Optional capabilities to read data from other users.
+- **Optional Capabilities**: Docker-Restic offers optional capabilities to read data from other users, providing versatility in handling various scenarios.

 ## Getting Started

-To get started with Docker-Restic, follow these steps:
+To get started with Docker-Restic and start leveraging its capabilities, follow these steps:

-1. Pull Docker-Restic from the official Docker Hub repository and run the container image:
+1. Pull the Docker-Restic image from the official Docker Hub repository and run the container with the specified configurations:

 ```bash
 docker run -d \